 Enonchong’s detention has sparked outrage online with many individuals and organisations calling on the government to restore her freedom, in a country where such arbitrary detentions aren’t uncommon.

-The hashtag #FreeRebecca has gone viral on social media and an initiative, FreeRebecca.com has been launched to protest against the arrest.
+The hashtag #FreeRebecca has gone viral on social media and an initiative, FreeRebecca.com

 A statement issued by the African Business Angels Network (ABAN) described the action of the Cameroonian government as “highly irresponsible.”
 The network of early-stage startup investors was co-founded by Enonchong, who serves as a Board Member and Trustee of the organisation.